jmbatrina/cs140-project1-rsdl/README.md

 However, if you really wish to verify the results on your end, the following would be needed.
 - Windows 7 or higher
-- Latest version of WSL.
-Note that this project was done
+- Latest version of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Recommended).
+Alternative would be to set-up a Linux distro in Virtual Box, but lightweight testing can be accomplished through WSL.
+-

 ## **Running Simulations**
 This guide will only focus on the Vivado platform.
 Analogous steps can be expected in EDA Playground.